Regatta Information

 The Reading Amateur Regatta is held on the river Thames, along the Thames promenade, next to Caversham Bridge in Reading.

-ACCESS TO THE REGATTA SITE: The access route is from Thames Side Promenade through the car park behind Reading Rowing Club.
-Vehicles towing boat trailers or carrying sculling boats will be directed to a designated boat parking area.
+ACCESS to the Regatta Site for cars and trailers: The access route is from Thames Side Promenade through the car park behind Reading Rowing Club.

 Reading Amateur Regatta Site Map

-Regatta dates in 2024
+Regatta dates in 2025